openjs-foundation/cross-project-council/project-resources/requesting_LFIT_support.md

 All non-confidential issues are tracked via a public [Github project board](https://github.com/orgs/openjs-foundation/projects/10).

+## What To Do In An Emergency

+In the event of an emergency (e.g., a critical system is down or there is a security incident), you can use Jira to request priority support 24/7.

+1. Please fill out the following ticket in Jira [(Report a serious problem](https://jira.linuxfoundation.org/plugins/servlet/desk/portal/2/create/30))
+2. Set urgency and impact appropriately

 ## Have A Unique Situation?

 For urgent, unique, or complex issues that require discussion, please contact operations@openjsf.org.